DavidMarsanic/delete-facebook-comments/README.md

 Ensure that the ChromeDriver version matches the version of Chrome you have installed.

 The script uses a specific Chrome instance and won't interfere with your regular Chrome sessions.

+## **Future Plans**

+Creating a click-and-play executable with pyintaller

+Ensuring out-of-the-box support for Linux and Windows